 Rather than strike utilities head-on, threat actors are increasingly targeting the hundreds and thousands of vendors, subcontractors, manufacturers, and partners that comprise these companies’ supply chains.
 They then work their way up the chains to reach their real targets.

 To combat this threat, utilities must incorporate cyber risk management into the procurement phase and define thresholds for acceptable risk during their vendor onboarding process.
-Once onboarding is complete, utilities companies should use contracts to hold their third parties accountable for their security performance, and implement continuous third-party cyber risk monitoring practices that provide assurance that their vendors are maintaining a good security posture.
+Once onboarding is complete, utilities companies should use contracts to hold their third parties accountable for their security performance, and implement continuous third-party cyber risk monitoring practices that provide assurance that their vendors are maintaining a good cybersecurity posture.

 People can be the weakest link in any cybersecurity program — but they can also be the strongest if they’re properly informed.
 Utilities companies should complement their security performance management program with employee education.
 They can build a cybersecurity awareness culture that teaches employees how to spot a suspicious email or social engineering attack, and how their actions connect to the potential outcomes of a cyber-attack — such as operational downtime, lost revenue, and, in a worse-case scenario, public safety.